Board of Directors

 Appointed to the Board in July 2021

 Katherine has worked extensively in public health as a nurse, lawyer, and leader for over 20 years at a variety of public health services across Victoria.
-Katherine has advised on matters of governance, the law and Board operations.
+She is currently Special Counsel at Health Law Partners Pty Ltd and Member of the Royal Australian College of General Practitioners Appeals Committee.

 Antony Tobin